vaulty-co/docs/docs/reference/forward-proxy.md

 Forward proxy opens a pipe between client and server and can neither view or manipulate a TLS-encrypted data stream between them.
 Proxy just forwards data in both directions without knowing anything about the contents.

 So, how does Vaulty can transform requests and responses then?
 Here is MITM (Man-In-The-Middle) trick comes into play.
-Basically, we pretend to be the server to the client, and pretend to be the client to the server, while we sit in the middle decoding traffic from both sides.
+We pretend to be the server to the client and pretend to be the client to the server, while we sit in the middle decoding traffic from both sides.

-To make it work Vaulty needs CA root certificate and private key that will be used to generate and sign legit TLS certificate for our MITM server.
-You can provide CA root certificate and private key by [configuring CA Path](./configuration#ca-path).
+To make it work Vaulty needs a CA root certificate and a private key that will be used to generate and sign a legit TLS certificate for our MITM server.
+You can provide the CA root certificate and the private key by [configuring CA Path](./configuration#ca-path).
 Vaulty will generate CA certificate and key if they are not provided.

-Here is how you can generate you own CA:
+Here is how you can generate your own CA private key:

 Generate private key: